CleverCloud/documentation/content/doc/addons/matomo.md

 ## Security and updates

 The Matomo add-on is a fully managed application, you don't have to select a particular version.
-Still its receives updates for both features and security, that we will managed for you with continuously upgraded version over time.
+Clever Cloud updates it for both features and security, and manages it continuously to apply regular version upgrades.

 After being updated, you Matomo add-on could need to be restarted.